 Foreign tax credit

-There is no foreign tax credit regime in Uruguay for CIT purposes, except for that provided in the double tax treaties (DTTs) currently in force.
+There is no foreign tax credit regime in Uruguay for CIT purposes, except for that provided in the DTTs currently in force.

 CIT reduction for income reinvested in fixed assets

 40% of income reinvested in the purchase of (i) industrial and agricultural machinery, (ii) vehicles and installations, (iii) computers, (iv) telecommunications equipment, and (v) some assets for the tourism industry is exempt from CIT.

 20% of income reinvested in the construction and expansion of industrial, agricultural, and tourism buildings is exempt from CIT (limited to 40% of net taxable income in the year of expenditure).

 The joint amount of said investments can be deducted from the taxable basis, with a limit of 40% of the annual net profit, once the amount of other exemptions has been deducted.
 The excess can be deducted (with the same limitations) in the following two tax periods.
 It is important to mention that income exempt by these provisions cannot be distributed and must be retained as a reserve account, which ultimately can only be capitalised.

 Note that the above-mentioned CIT benefit will be exclusively applicable to taxpayers whose income, in the immediately preceding fiscal year to which the investment is executed, does not exceed approximately UYU 30 million.
 This limitation is not applicable to professional cargo transport companies.